 Physical data

-Verin2019
+Some meteorological variables were measured during both campaigns.
+Starting on 27 March 2015, air temperature and relative humidity, wind speed and snow depth were measured.
+Data were recorded using a CR1000 Campbell data logger.
+Field measurements were performed most days to obtain snow physical variables.
+These included vertical profiles of snow density and specific surface area with 1 cm vertical resolution, and visual determination of snow stratigraphy.
+Snow spectral albedo in the 400-1100 nm spectral range was also measured during these field measurements.
+Snow measurements are detailed in Verin et al. (2019) doi:10.5194/tc-2019-113.

-Conductivity, temperature and depth (CTD) vertical profiles were measured using a Sea-Bird SBE19plusV2 CTD system (factory calibrated prior to the expedition) deployed from inside the Polarhaven tent between the surface and a 350 m depth.
+Underwater, conductivity, conservative temperature and depth (CTD) vertical profiles were measured using a Sea-Bird SBE19plusV2 CTD system (factory calibrated prior to the expedition) deployed from inside the Polarhaven tent between the surface and a 350 m depth.
 The data were post-processed according to the standard procedures recommended by the manufacturer and averaged into 1-m vertical bins.
-During the sampling periods, salinity was generally greater than 31.5 g kg-1 (range: 4-34.4 g kg-1).
-Flushes of freshwater at the ocean surface due to snow/ice melt started slowly at the beginning of June with the largest peaks/pulses taking place late June when salinity decreased to approximately 4 g kg-1 (Fig. 3).
+During the sampling periods, absolute salinity (SA) was generally greater than 31.5 g kg-1 (range: 4-34.4 g kg-1).
+Flushes of freshwater at the ocean surface due to snow/ice melt started slowly at the beginning of June with the largest peaks/pulses taking place late June when absolute salinity decreased to approximately 4 g kg-1 (Fig. 3).
+Note that the new standard of absolute salinity is used in the remaining of the paper (Oziel2019, Randelhoff2019).

 Ocean current profiles in the water column were measured using a downward-looking 300 kHz Sentinel Workhorse Acoustic Doppler Current Profiler (ADCP, RDI Teledyne) mounted directly beneath the sea ice bottom.
 The study site was dominated by seawater originating from the Arctic Ocean modulated by spring-neap tidal cycles (14 days) and semidiurnal M2 periods (~12.4 hours).
 Vertical profiles of water column turbulence were measured on June 23 of 2016 during a spring tidal cycle (~12.4) using a self-contained autonomous microprofiler (SCAMP, Precision Measurement Engineering, California, U.S.A.).
 The turbulence profile (i.e. a median profile of the rate of dissipation of turbulent kinetic energy, ε) showed a mixing layer depth of about 20–25 m characterized by an elevated dissipation rate with values above 10–8 W kg–1.
 The reader is referred to the paper by Oziel2019 for detailed methods, visualization and discussion of the CTD, SCAMP and ADCP data.